-The toughest part has been not finishing the first draft of an article I’ve been due to write for a while.
-A combination of writer’s block, imposter syndrome, and disappearing down a code rabbit hole has ended in the inevitable result: no words on the page.
+The toughest part is not writing the first draft of an article that’s been due for a while.
+A combination of writer’s block, imposter syndrome and disappearing down a code rabbit hole ended in the inevitable result: no words on the page.

 Joshua Fields Millburn, author and one half of The Minimalists, often mentions in the duo’s podcast that “you must be willing to drudge through the drudgery” to achieve personal change or, as in his essay Not a Natural, to hone a skill to a point where it becomes second nature.

-Writing, or any learned craft, doesn’t involve waiting for inspiration to strike, then riding a single burst of creative activity to pop out a polished, completed work.
+Writing, or any learned craft, does not involve waiting for inspiration to strike, then riding a single burst of creative activity to pop out a polished, completed work.
 It’s: